-The HoC emphasized that TTIP will be beneficial both for big companies and for SMEs, which function without the corporate lawyers structure.
+The HoC emphasized that TTIP will be beneficial for big companies but mostly for SMEs, which function without the corporate lawyers structure.
 It will bring reduction of tariffs, regulatory cooperation, cutting of red tape and elimination of duplication of certificates, requirements, permissions etc. All in all, TTIP will bring big economic gains to the companies irrespective of their size.
 Also, the simplification and introduction of single procedures will be less time-consuming.

 The HoC also mentioned that the goal of TTIP negotiations from the EU perspective is to have a separate SMEs chapter.
 She underlined, once again, the importance of the input from industry in the process.
-According to IoD, it is difficult to collect input from companies on the record, as industry is more willing to share its problems and opinions in private discussions.